 After our meal, we went to relax on one of the daybed gazebos strewn about the place.
 I was hoping to catch some of this action but was out of luck that day.

 Isn’t that awesome?
 I’d probably lose my lunch.

 The breeze was incredibly strong that day and sand was whipping everywhere.
 I saw a group playing volleyball on the sand behind the restaurant all day long!
 They sure do love the sport.
 I laid out and fell asleep while others went to enjoy the water.
 (Lounges are available for US$5 if you want one)

 It was a lovely day out and yes, I would visit Bamboo Blu again and again.
-The beach was lovely and the staff and amenities pleasant.
-I like a beach where there’s enough shallow waters to play with my munchkin without feeling like a wave is gonna come knock us down at any second.
-I would however pack at least my own drinks. $8 cocktails ain’t the business.
+The beach was sprawling and lovely and the staff and amenities pleasant.
+I like a beach where there’s enough shallow waters to play with munchkin without feeling like a wave is gonna come knock us down at any second.
+I would however pack at least my own drinks.
 Have you ever been to Bamboo Blu?

 Get a round up of my latest posts once weekly plus news on the hottest sales, books and freebies I find on the net!